How much internet speed do you need? That depends on how you plan on using your internet connection.

 How much data do you need for your home or business internet in Austin?

 If you frequently use the internet for work, streaming high-definition content, or playing online games, you’re going to need an internet provider that either has a high data cap or doesn’t have one at all.
-Depending on the plan, internet providers in Austin with no data caps include Spectrum and Google Fiber.
-Those that impose a 1 TB data cap or higher include AT&T Internet and Viasat Internet (formerly Exede).
+Depending on the plan, internet providers in Austin with no data caps include Spectrum and Viasat Internet.
+Those that impose a 1 TB data cap or higher include Google Fiber and Texas Wireless Internet.

 What are the most-connected neighborhoods in Austin?

 Areas near downtown like West End, East Austin, Central Austin, and Windsor Park have at least five wired internet providers available to them, making these neighborhoods the most internet-connected areas in Austin.
-Residents are most likely to choose between Spectrum and Ranch Wireless, the two most available providers in Austin.
+Residents are most likely to choose between Spectrum and Texas Wireless Internet, the two most available providers in Austin.

 Internet Providers in Nearby Cities

 Internet Statistics for Austin, Texas

 Known as one of the “weirdest places in America,” the artsy, music-filled capital city of Austin is the 34th most-connected city in Texas.
 Nearly 100 percent of the city is serviced by multiple internet providers.
 Approximately Austin residents have access to one or fewer wired broadband providers.
 Austin is more connected than neighboring cities such as ahead of Buda, Manor, Del Valle, and Manchaca.

 0.9% of consumers in Austin8,000 People Only have access to 1 or fewer wired internet providers available at their address.